ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 - **Error threshold:** 0.2%<br>
 - **Alert window:** 5 minutes

+{% include callout.html
+  type="warning"
+  content="This alerting rule is deliberately not using the `for:` clause.
+The problems with this clause are well described in Google's [Site Reliability Workbook](https://sre.google/workbook/alerting-on-slos/#3-incrementing-alert-duration)."
+%}

 There are several ways this could miss significant events, as illustrated below.
 The blue dashed line is our SLO error threshold, the yellow box represents the alert detection threshold, and the red boxes show errors.
 If the area of the red box is large than the yellow box then the alert will fire.